 Now, Hughes also wrote Vacation, AKA National Lampoon's Vacation, and is also responsible for Planes, Trains & Automobiles, Uncle Buck and an array of crap.
 However, those aren't exactly "John Hughes films," by any logical definition because they do not have teen relationships as their focus.

 Anyway, despite the ridiculously insensitive and stereotypical depiction of Long Duck Dong, which seemed perfectly fine in the '80s to me, I am a huge fan of John Hughes films.
-I do, however, want to take a moment to question a few plot problems I always thought were problematic.
+While I pay my respects to Mr. Hughes, I also would like to take a moment to question a few plot issues I always found problematic.

 3) Vacation (again, not a John Hughes film, but written by Hughes) -- I do not believe it is sexy and/or becoming to gawk at a pretty girl while kissing a sandwich.
 The fact that "the dog wet on the picnic basket" is pretty much irrelevant because of the absurdity of the sandwich kissing.